orhanobut/rootchecker/README.md

 #Root Checker

 ###Introduction
-Root checker basically checks the binary files which provides the root privileges in specific paths.
+Root checker basically checks your device whether it is rooted or not.

 ###Add dependency
 <pre>